 Diva Cup: natural un-pigmented soft medical grade silicone that softens with body heat.

 Mooncup: latex-free, hypoallergenic and contains no dyes, BPA, phthalates, plastic, bleaches or toxins.

 That’s a lot of marketing hype.
 In reality, these cups are made from exactly the same thing despite what you’ve heard.

 Moon Cup vs Diva Cup: Sound Pretty Similar to You?

 Do these two period cups sound pretty similar to you?
 That’s because they are!

-They are both readily available on Amazon or in drugstores.
+Both of these top-quality menstrual cups are both readily available on Amazon or in drugstores.
 However, the Diva Cup might be difficult to find in Europe, while the MoonCup might be difficult to find in local shops for North Americans.

 Sounds like a win to you?
 It does to us.
 That’s because both the MoonCup and the Diva Cup are some of the best cups that money can buy.

-Diva Cup vs. Moon Cup: Design
+Diva Cup vs. Moon Cup: Shape and Design

 The main difference between the two is that the Diva Cup has a slightly larger cup and shorter stem, while the Moon Cup has a smaller cup and longer stem.
 The result is that the Diva Cup has a slightly bigger capacity (30 ml) compared to the Moon Cup at 25 ml (small) + 28 ml (large), although both have almost the same overall lengths (70 + 71 mm).